viprlab/viprlab.github.io/index.md

 We are always happy to hear from enthusiastic prospective students (postgraduate/undergraduate).
 We may have funded positions or scholarships from time to time.
 Please drop us an email ([Dr. John See] or [Dr. Wong Lai Kuan]) if you have any enquiries about our research or would like to join us.

-Undergraduate students can also be part of the group by means of final year thesis project or formal appointment via research funding.
+Undergraduate students can also be part of the group by joining us on voluntary projects or on part-time appointment via research funding.

 ## Vacancies